 The government has laid down certain eligibility conditions for candidates to be able to claim reservation under this new category.
 EWS full form is ‘Economically Weaker Section’.

-To be eligible for EWS certificate, you will have to satisfy all the conditions mentioned below:
+To be eligible for the EWS certificate, you will have to satisfy all the conditions mentioned below:

 - You should be a ‘general’ candidate (not covered under reservation for SC, ST or OBC).

 - Your family’s gross annual income should be below Rs.
 8 lakhs.
-This includes income from all sources such as agriculture, salary, business, etc. for the financial year prior to your applying for the exam.
+This includes income from all sources such as agriculture, salary, business, etc. for the financial year before you apply for the exam.

 - Your family should not own agricultural land of size 5 acres or more.

 - Your family should not own a residential flat of area 1000 square feet or more.

 - Your family should not own a residential plot (in notified municipalities) of area 100 square yards or more.